skiqqy/stream/README.md

 now (since I havent written proper documentation yet) the best method to see how to use each command to its full potentiol is to do the following:

-## First get the list of commands
+## Stream-Helper: Command Help

+The primary method is to run `stream-helper -t` to enter tty mode and type `help` or `help <command>` to get information on the command(s).
+This also works in gui mode, but simply prints to stdout, hence tty mode is suggested.

-You can either run `stream-helper -c` or `grep commands=`, both will show the commands.
+You can also run `stream-helper -c` or `grep commands=`, both will show the commands available, the former prints usage as well.

-Once you have the list of commands, run something like whats below on each command
+Once you have the list of commands, you can run something like whats below on each command
 ```
 grep -n ": <command>" stream-helper
 ```